openebs-archive/openebs-docs/docs/upgrade.md

    - Run `./pre-check.sh` to get all the openebs volume resources not having `openebs.io/version` tag.
    - Run `./labeltagger.sh 0.8.0` to add `openebs.io/version` label to all the openebs volume resources.

-   **Please make sure that all pods are back to running state before proceeding to Step 3**.
+   **Note:** Please make sure that all pods are back to running state before proceeding to Step 3.

 3. <h3><a class="anchor" aria-hidden="true" id="upgrade-operator"></a>Upgrade OpenEBS operator</h3>